No matter how long you have been on JET it is likely you have accumulated and inherited a lot of things.

 - Give yourself at least a month to dispose the all the different types rubbish in your home.

-- Ask your CO: Find out if your successor will get a new futon or set of bedding, or if you will need to have your futon dry cleaned/or dispose.
-See if there is any unnecessary items that belong to your CO that you can return.
+- Ask your CO: Find out if your successor will get a new futon or set of bedding, or if you will need to have your futon dry cleaned/disposed.
+See if there are any unnecessary items that belong to your CO that you can return.

 Don’t